Summit Community Gardens – We Grow To Give

 In case you missed it, our very own Garden Manager, Lynsey Gammon talks on KPCW’s This Green Earth about gardening in our high desert climate.

-Our mission at Summit Community Gardens is to educate our community on sustainable and successful gardening techniques in a high desert climate and empower people to grow their own food locally.
+Our mission at Summit Community Gardens is to build and strengthen our community by educating, empowering, and providing an opportunity for people to grow their own food successfully and sustainably.

 A little while ago we asked the local community what they wanted in a community garden.
 What we heard from you has guided our program to new heights in 2016 with a focus on garden education along with providing a place for people to meet up and start their own garden.

 With this new perspective we have evolved the Summit Community Gardens program to include: